saucelabs-training/test-js/07_Cloud_Integration.md

 In addition to that WebdriverIO provides plugins that improve the integration with the vendor.
 Check out [`@wdio/sauce-service`](https://webdriver.io/docs/sauce-service.html), [`@wdio/browserstack-service`](https://webdriver.io/docs/browserstack-service.html) or [`@wdio/testingbot-service`](https://webdriver.io/docs/testingbot-service.html) for that.

-## Testcafe

-Testcafe comes with a [browser provider plugin](https://www.npmjs.com/package/testcafe-browser-provider-saucelabs) for [various cloud provider](https://www.npmjs.com/package/testcafe-browser-provider-browserstack) that allows you to run Testcafe jobs in their infrastructure.
-If you decided to use Testcafe

-## Others

-If you've decided to use any of the other frameworks with Sauce Labs testrunner toolkit (including Testcade) all you need to do to report tests in the cloud is to provide your username and access key as GitHub [repository secret](https://docs.github.com/en/actions/reference/encrypted-secrets) and populate it into the workflow job.
-It will be automatically picked up by the `saucectl` testrunner and ensures that your assets are stored in the cloud for debugging and data analysis later on.